Crystalze36/2021-msia423-Pan-Wenyang-project/README.md

 #### Vision

 When playing Pokemon video games, players can be overwhelmed by the vast information.
 The game includes more than 800 different Pokemons and each Pokemon has more than 20 attributes.
-Sometimes, the player might like a certain Pokemon and want to find Pokemon with similar characteristics for following a playing strategy.
+Sometimes, the player might like a certain Pokemon and want to find Pokemon with similar characteristics for implementing a playing strategy.
 However, given the large number of Pokemons, it is hard to go over all of them and identify similar Pokemons manually.

 This app aims to solve this problem by building models based on existing Pokemon data and automatically finding the most similar Pokemons of a certain Pokemon.
 As a result, players can spend their time enjoying the game instead of reading through a Pokemon encyclopedia.